AmazingAng/WTF-Solidity/Languages/en/13_Inheritance_en/readme.md

   ![13-5](./img/13-5.png)

-- Inheritance of constructor examples
+- Inheritance of constructors:

   ![13-6](./img/13-6.png)

   ![13-7](./img/13-7.png)

-- Calling the functions from parent contracts
+- Calling the functions from parent contracts:

   ![13-8](./img/13-8.png)

   ![13-9](./img/13-9.png)

-- Diamond inheritance example
+- Diamond inheritance:

    ![13-10](./img/13-10.png)

 ## Summary
-In this tutorial, we introduced the basic uses of Solidity's inheritance function, including simple inheritance, multiple inheritance, inheritance of modifiers and constructors, and calling functions from the parent contract.
+In this tutorial, we introduced the basic uses of Solidity's inheritance function, including simple inheritance, multiple inheritance, inheritance of modifiers and constructors, and calling functions from parent contracts.